 Cold Water Swimming

 Diving into chilly waters for a swim combines the benefits of exercise with cold exposure.
 Cold water swimming can invigorate the senses, enhance circulation, and boost the body’s metabolic rate.
 Regular swimmers often report improved mood and reduced symptoms of depression and anxiety.
-Additionally, repeated cold exposure can strengthen the body’s adaptability to cold, building cold tolerance over time.
+Repeated cold exposure can strengthen the body’s adaptability to cold, building cold tolerance over time.

 Ice Baths